 It’s football time!
 The Saints first game was yesterday and while I love repping my team, I get bored with wearing the same ole t-shirts that everyone else has.
 So when my sister said she bought us shirts from TJ Maxx to make our own Saint’s gear I was super excited!

 Making a top like this of your own is pretty simple!
 Use any shirt in a style you like in your favorite teams color.
-A top with athletic detailing, like this Good Game Mesh Tank is perfect!
+A top with athletic detailing, like this mesh sweatshirt is perfect!
 Then, find a good sporty looking font like Player, Return Pass, High School USA or Freshman to create the design you want.
 I picked a big number 9 for Drew Brees, the Saints quarterback!
 Print your design on adhesive paper, trim with an Exacto knife, stick it to your shirt and paint with fabric paint in a contrasting color.

 Once the paint has dried, remove the adhesive template and you have yourself a fashionable jersey!
 That is my dad below getting in on the pealing action!
 Head over to Sequin Crush for more detailed instructions and how Jasmine styled her shirt.